 Q. What are the key benefits that you feel people will get out of the Festival?
 What would you say to someone who asked you why they should attend?

 A. The most important thing you can do for your personal and professional development is to keep learning and growing!
-It’s so easy to get stuck in our own minds and habits, and gatherings like this bring fresh ideas and new perspectives – not to mention the opportunity to meet other bright enablement leaders!
+It’s so easy to get stuck in our own minds and habits, and communities like SEC bring fresh ideas and new perspectives.